FelixHub/Neural-noise-project/README.md

 It was an interdisciplinary research project between computational neuroscience and information theory.

-These 3 jupyter notebook corresponds to 3 different parts of my project :
+These 4 jupyter notebooks corresponds to 3 different parts of my project :
 - Single Neuron Study
+- 2-neurons System
 - Small Population Study
 - Retinal direction-selective cells data analysis